universalbit-dev/gekko-m4-globular-cluster/docs/backtest/backtest-tool.md

 - **I**mport all candles for pairs defined in backtest-config.pl from 2021-01-01 to now:
 `$ perl backtest.pl -i -f 2021-01-01 -t now`

-- **S**earch best parameters for strategy: edit TOML file in strategies/config
+- **S**earch best parameters for strategy: edit file in strategies/conf